 Winter storms bring high winds, ice, and snow that can damage your roof, especially over time.
 Storms with high winds can even bring down trees or power lines in the direction of your home.
 Even if you think that your home wasn’t damaged in a big storm, it’s crucial to make sure by having your roof inspected by a professional.
 A proper inspection will help ensure that you don’t have any minor problems with your roof or gutters that could grow into major issues for your home in the future.
-Get your minor damage repaired before it can blossom into a much larger problem for you and your home.

 Keep Your Gutters Clean

 A high-quality roof will help protect your home, but without gutters to match, ice, rain, and snow have nowhere to drain.
-That’s why gutters are essential in keeping moisture away from your home’s siding and foundation.
+That’s why gutters are essential in keeping moisture away your home’s siding and foundation.
 Repeated storms make it easier for ice dams to build up, so be sure to remove ice dams when you see them begin to occur.

 Preserve Your Siding

-Wooden siding has historically been the most popular type of siding for homes in the U.S., but wood siding is more prone to absorbing water, which causes wood to weaken and rot over time.
+Wooden siding has historically been the most popular type of siding for homes in the U.S. but wood siding is more prone to absorbing water, which causes wood to weaken and rot over time.
 In cold weather, even vinyl siding can be vulnerable to cracking, especially if ice dams have the chance to form on your gutters or roof.
-You’ll also want to remove snow from around the siding of your home; otherwise, it can leak into your siding and foundation.
+You’ll also want to remove snow from around the siding of your home, otherwise, it can leak into your siding and foundation.